Marriage in the Catholic Church: Early period

 Marriage was considered a necessary passage into adulthood, and strongly supported within the Jewish faith.
 The author of the letter to the Hebrews declared that marriage should be held in honor among all, and early Christians defended the holiness of marriage against the Gnostics and the Antinomians.

-At the same time, some in the emerging Christian communities began to prize the celibate state higher than marriage, taking the model of Jesus as guide.
+At the same time, some in the emerging Christian communities began to prize the celibate state higher than marriage, taking the model of Jesus as a guide.
 This was related to a widespread belief about the imminent coming of the Kingdom of God; and thus the exhortation by Jesus to avoid earthly ties.
 The apostle Paul in his letters also suggested a preference for celibacy, but recognized that not all Christians necessarily had the ability to live such a life: "Now as a concession, not a command, I say this.
 I wish that all were as I myself am.
 But each has his own gift from God, one of one kind and one of another.
 To the unmarried and the widows I say that it is good for them to remain single as I am.
 But if they cannot exercise self-control, they should marry.
-For it is better to marry than to burn with passion."
-This teaching suggested that marriage be used only as a last resort by those Christians who found it too difficult to exercise a level of self-control and remain chaste, not having the gift of celibacy.
+For it is better to marry than to burn with passion".
+This teaching suggested that marriage be used only as a last resort by those Christians who found it too difficult to exercise a level of self-control and remain abstinent, not having the gift of celibacy.
 Armstrong has argued that to a significant degree, early Christians "placed less value on the family" and saw celibacy and freedom from family ties as a preferable state for those capable of it.
 Nevertheless, this is tempered by other scholars who state Paul would no more impose celibacy than insist on marriage.
 What people instinctively choose manifests God's gift.
 Thus, he takes for granted that the married are not called to celibacy.